 I’ll just mention though, that it’s easy enough to create decent airflow through the inside of a computer case and get the system temperature down to acceptable levels.

-Here’s a link to my review of the top cooler on the market
+Here’s a link to my review of the top CPU cooler on the market.

 The main three types of airflow configurations